MvvmCross/MvvmCross/docs/_documentation/platform/ios-support-library.md

 ---
+layout: documentation
-title: "iOS Support Library"
+title: iOS Support Library
-excerpt: ""
+category: Platform
 ---
 In version 4.0.0 we have also started work on a new library dedicated to providing further classes and extended functionality targeting the iOS platform.